aistabci/abci-docs/en/docs/abci-cloudstorage/usage.md

-# How to Use the ABCI Cloud Storage
+# How to Use ABCI Cloud Storage

-This section describes how to use the ABCI Cloud Storage as a client tool by using AWS Command Line Interface (AWS CLI).
+This section describes how to use ABCI Cloud Storage as a client tool by using AWS Command Line Interface (AWS CLI).

 ## Load Module